My French recipes chapter has yet again gotten a little prettier.

 Have you ever heard of the very popular crepes suzette?

-It is a great dessert that consists of very thin French crepes that are drenched in a warm orange, butter and Grand Marnier sauce until they are super moist and velvety… Absolute yum!
+I absolutely adore it.
+Crepes suzette is a great dessert that consists of very thin French crepes that are drenched in a warm orange, butter and a sweet Grand Marnier sauce.
+Just let the crepes soak in that lush buttery orange sauce until they are super moist and velvety…

 French Crepes Suzette Recipe

-I love the fancy look these butter and orange soaked folded crepes have but don’t let that fool you.
-Do you really think that these are way too hard to make?
+But don’t let that look fool you though.
+Do you really think that this crepes suzette recipe is way too hard to make?
 Then you just wait until you see how easy it is to make this delicious dessert.

 For The Crepes